kamleshkumarverma1986/apna-react/README.md

 # What is the React Fiber:

-Fiber is just plain JavaScript Object which have some properties to manage the links b/w the other fibers
+React Fiber is just a plain JavaScript Object. which have some properties to manage the links b/w the other react-fiber objects

 # What is the React Fiber Tree: